Published on

 Read also: An in-depth interview with the SkyFi team

-A widely popular mapping app, Google Earth, is a favorite among global travelers.
-One of the oldest web mapping apps, it can be used online via a browser.
+One of the oldest web mapping apps, it can be used online via a browser to view satellite photos of your house.

 Steps to View Your Home on Google Earth: